 The five-year Cooperative Education Program, available to students pursuing either degree program in chemistry, offers the student valuable professional experience as preparation for a permanent position or for admission to graduate school as well as a source of income to help finance college expenses.
 Qualified students admitted to the program alternate semesters at the university with semesters of work.
 Application for admission should be made during the freshman year.
-Further information may be obtained by contacting the Department of Chemistry or Employment Information Services.
+Further information may be obtained by contacting the Department of Chemistry or the College of Engineering and Natural Sciences.